 If your hypothesis wasn’t correct, don’t give up.
 Pick whatever lessons you can and use them to shape the next test.
 Keep track of all the data you gather from failed tests as it can be very useful in the future for your digital marketing efforts.

-Conversion rate is one of the most important metrics as far as ecommerce marketing (and digital marketing as a whole) goes because it tells you what percentage of your traffic is actually doing what you want them to do.
+Conversion rate is one of the most important metrics as far as ecommerce marketing (and digital marketing as a whole) goes because it tells you what percentage of your traffic is actually doing what you want it to do.

 On top of the above steps to implementing an effective conversion rate optimization strategy, here are 12 more ways to boost your ecommerce conversion rates that are worth keeping in mind:

 - Use high-quality images and videos as well as detailed descriptions on your product pages

 - Offer free shipping, as most ecommerce customers are now used to this Amazon standard